skoolkid/skoolkit/sphinx/source/man/snapmod.py.rst

 OPTIONS
 =======
--m, --move `src,size,dest`
+-m, --move `[s:]src,size,[d:]dest`
-  Move a block of bytes of the given size from 'src' to 'dest'.
+  Copy a block of bytes of the given size from 'src' in RAM bank 's' to 'dest' in RAM bank 'd'.
 This option may be used multiple times. 'src', 'size' and 'dest' must each be a decimal number, or a hexadecimal number prefixed by '0x'.

 -p, --poke `[p:]a[-b[-c]],[^+]v`
   POKE N,v in RAM bank p for N in {a, a+c, a+2c..., b}.
 Prefix 'v' with '^' to